London is simultaneously one of the most modern cities on earth, while at the same time boasting a rich history that’s clearly visible at every turn.

 Contemporary architecture sits seamlessly alongside modern high-rise buildings like the Gherkin and ancient traditions are maintained as it embraces and develops cutting edge technology.

-This curious mix makes the capital city of England a fascinating place to visit, and is part of the reason why it’s home to almost 9 million people.
-There is so much to occupy your time here that it can be hard to narrow down the options.
+This curious mix makes the capital city of England a fascinating place to visit and is part of the reason why it’s home to almost 9 million people.
+There is so much to occupy your time here, and unique experiences to have in London that it can be hard to narrow down the options.

 The Palace of Westminster & Big Ben

 Alternatively known as the Houses of Parliament thanks to being the meeting place for the Parliament of the United Kingdom, The Palace of Westminster is a grand complex overlooking the River Thames.

 It’s one of the most recognizable buildings in the capital city and is also home to Big Ben.